Paying for Your Education

 Satisfactory Academic Progress

-In order to remain eligible for assistance, financial aid recipients must meet the standards of academic progress established in accordance with federal regulations.
-Details on those requirements are available here.
+In order to remain eligible for assistance, financial aid applicants must meet standards of academic progress established in accordance with federal regulations.
+The Satisfactory Academic Progress (SAP) of aid applicants and recipients will be evaluated by the Office of Financial Assistance at the end of each semester.
+Additional information is available here.

 Yellow Ribbon Service